GajiKita/gajikita.frontend/docs/implementation-status.md

 - [x] Implement `ExecuteWithdraw` use case
 - [x] Add `useExecuteWithdrawMutation` hook
 - [x] Create presentation components for dashboard, worklogs, and investors
+- [x] Move hardcoded API routes to constants file
+- [x] Create presentation components for payroll cycles, withdraws, blockchain, smart contracts, and repayments
 - [x] Add test coverage for payroll cycles and investors
-- [ ] Move hardcoded API routes to constants file
-- [ ] Create presentation components for payroll cycles, withdraws, blockchain, smart contracts, and repayments
-- [ ] Add test coverage for blockchain, smart contracts, auth, repayments, and dashboard
+- [x] Add test coverage for blockchain, smart contracts, auth, repayments, and dashboard
-- [ ] Update this document after implementations
+- [x] Update this document after implementations
+- [ ] Optimize query hooks to use specific use cases instead of general use case

 ---

 *Last updated: December 27, 2025*
-*Updated to reflect recent implementations including employee endpoints, withdrawal execution, and new presentation components*
+*Updated to reflect comprehensive implementation completion including all presentation components and extensive test coverage*
 *Analysis based on API documentation and current codebase state*